 Their activities emphasize self-reliance, stockpiling supplies, owning remote wilderness retreats and learning suvival skills.
 Not everyone who’s interested in disaster preparedness is a violent fanatic, but observers have always noticed a strong undercurrent of firearm fervency within the movement.

 “What They Want Is a License to Open Fire”

 As the New York Times columnist Neil Genzlinger put it, “What these folks want most of all is not to protect their families — the standard explanation for why they’re doing what they’re doing — or even the dubious pleasure of being able to say to the rest of us, ‘See, I told you the world was going to end.’
 What they want is a license to open fire.”

-For quite a while now, Ken Wheeler has been promoting ideas around self-reliance, stockpiling supplies, and gaining wilderness survival skills.
-He lifts his ideas from John Ramey, the organizer of a group Ramey calls The Prepared (aka the “preppers”) without giving him credit for them.
+For quite a while now, Ken Wheeler has been promoting ideas around firearms proficiency, self-reliance, stockpiling supplies, and gaining wilderness survival skills.
+He lifts his ideas from writers like Don Stephens, Howard Ruff and John Ramey, the latter of whom founded the group “The Prepared,” also know as “The Preppers.”